CroXY3D/Derpa-Extruder/README.md

 [Discord Invite](https://discord.gg/ryj6wyx)

 # Remixes
 bartolomeus has made an [excellent remix of Derpa](https://www.thingiverse.com/thing:4692392) for the Sovol SV01 printer.
-Looks like his work could be adapted to a number of other printers.
+His approach uses a ring which attaches the motor to a BMG.
+The BMG face mounts to the rest of the toolhead.
+It could easily be adapted to a number of other printers.